Absence of gravitationally induced entanglement in certain semi-classical theories of gravity: Acknowledgments

 \section{Acknowledgments}

-It is a pleasure to thank Abdelrahman Azab, Thibaut Demaerel and Christian Maes for helpful discussions and Simon Krekels for help with the figure.
+It is a pleasure to thank Abdelrahman Azab, Thibaut Demaerel, Christian Maes, Xavier Oriols and Antoine Tilloy for helpful discussions and comments, and Simon Krekels for help with the figure.
 This work is supported by the Research Foundation Flanders (Fonds Wetenschappelijk Onderzoek, FWO), Grant No.\ G0C3322N.